mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 ###### THE MARCHES

 Other than in the most isolated cultures, available technology is rarely uniform.
-The tech level given in a world’s UWP represents what can be locally supported.
+The tech level given in a world's UWP represents what can be locally supported.
 Usually, but not always, this also means what can be locally made.
 However, some worlds have the technological base to maintain high–tech items but lack the industry